 At our shelters, women and girls can get counselling, first aid and referrals to medical centres for further treatment.
 The shelters also provide legal support so that survivors can access justice.

-So far, these shelters have supported over 13,000 people in the past five years.
+As of 2018, these shelters have supported over 13,000 people in the past five years.

 Fighting for women and girls' rights